 As a measure to mitigate pollution, industries have been directed to develop 25% of the land area as a green belt with trees having a thick canopy cover.
 Accordingly, industries have taken action to plant adequate number of trees in and around the industrial premises.
+As per the announcement made in the State

-TNPC Board has also sanctioned a sum of Rs 3.0 crores to the Forest Department for green belt development to prevent pollution and implement a clean development mechanism in six municipal corporations of TamilNadu.
-Subsequently 1.2 lakhs saplings have been planted in these Municipal Corporations and their surroundings.
+Assembly during 2008-09, TNPC Board has also sanctioned a sum of Rs 1.5 crores to the Forest Department for green belt development to prevent pollution and implement a clean development mechanism in corporation and sub-urban areas joining 6 corporations.
+Also TNPCB has sanctioned Rs.
+1.05 crores for green belt development in all the districts of Tamilnadu.